 Economics and Financing

-As noted in the Filing Manual s.
-A.2.4 Level of Detail, the depth of analysis should be commensurate with the nature of the project and the potential for effects.
+As noted in section 6-4 Level of Detail, the depth of analysis should be commensurate with the nature of the project and the potential for effects.

-For a larger project, the applicant should also describe how existing climate change laws, regulations and policies have been included in relevant analysis and assumptions.
-Also include those laws, regulations, and policies which have been drafted and tabled at a provincial or federal level but which although not yet in force, may reasonably become so and are not purely speculative.
+For a larger project, the applicant should also describe how existing climate change laws, regulations, and policies have been included in relevant economic analysis and assumptions.
+Also include those laws and regulations that are reasonably expected to come into force, and policies reasonably expected to come into place, which have been drafted and tabled at a provincial or federal level and are not purely speculative.
 Discuss implications of these laws, regulations, and policies for supply and markets in any scenario analysis or risk assessment of these factors (e.g., applicant may consider doing a sensitivity analysis of supply and markets based on carbon pricing levels).
 Applicants should also describe the extent to which climate change commitments have been considered.
-Environment and Climate Change Canada’s Strategic Assessment of Climate Change should be consulted for its project requirements and the potential implications for the project’s economic analysis.
+ECCC’s Strategic Assessment of Climate Change should be consulted for its project requirements and the potential implications for the project’s economic analysis.

-Applicants should describe how the credible plan to achieve net-zero emissions by 2050 may impact the economic feasibility of the project.
+Applicants should describe how the net-zero plan may impact the economic feasibility of the project.

 7.3 Level of Detail

 In order for the Commission and interested parties to properly evaluate the proposed facilities, sufficient and clear information is required from the Applicant.
 However, the amount of information and its level of detail required from the Applicant to describe the economics and financing of proposed facilities may vary.
 This could depend upon: